LatticeQCD/SIMULATeQCD/README.md

 - *L. Mazur, D.Bollweg, D. A. Clarke, L. Altenkort et al., SIMULATeQCD: A simple multi-GPU lattice code for QCD calculations, [https://arxiv.org/abs/2306.01098](https://arxiv.org/abs/2306.01098)*

 ## Acknowledgments
-- This work is supported by the U.S. Department of Energy, Office of Science within the Scientific Discovery through Advance Computing (SciDAC).
+- This work is supported by the U.S. Department of Energy, Office of Science within the framework of Scientific Discovery through Advance Computing (SciDAC).
 - We acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the CRC-TR 211 'Strong-interaction matter under extreme conditions'– project number 315477589 – TRR 211.
 - This work was partly performed in the framework of the PUNCH4NFDI consortium supported by DFG fund "NFDI 39/1", Germany.